lorenzo-mechbau/static_advection_diffusion_equation/README.rst

 Results can be visualised by running `visualise.cmgui <./src/fortran/visualise.cmgui>`_ with the `Cmgui visualiser <http://physiomeproject.org/software/opencmiss/cmgui/download>`_.

-The following figure shows the solutions and various field variables (source term, diffusivity and velocity - the independent variable).
+The following figure shows the solutions and various field variables (source term, conducivity and velocity - the independent variable).

 .. |figure1a| image:: ./docs/images/u.svg
    :width: 250